Cyber security analyst

 Employers will expect you to demonstrate a passion for, and an understanding of, the cyber/information security field and you'll usually need relevant pre-entry work experience to get a job.
 However, there are graduate schemes and internships available (at student and graduate level) in cyber and information security that don't require pre-entry experience.

 If it's an option on your course, you could undertake a 12-month industrial placement in a cyber security role.
-Or you could contact organisations that employ cyber security analysts and ask to undertake a period of work experience or shadowing.
+Alternatively, you could contact organisations that employ cyber security analysts and ask to undertake a period of work experience or shadowing.
 However, there may be restrictions on what you're allowed to do and see.

-You can join BCS, The Chartered Institute for IT as a student member for a small fee to access networking opportunities, mentoring and industry information.
+If you're studying an IT-related course, you can join BCS, The Chartered Institute for IT as a student member for a small fee to access networking opportunities, mentoring and industry information.
 Other organisations you can join as a student include the Chartered Institute of Information Security.

 Find out more about the different kinds of work experience and internships that are available.